O-1 vs H-1B Visa: Cost, Timeline, Eligibility & Green Card Options (2026)

 Can I apply for both O-1 and H-1B?

-Yes, can pursue a dual-track strategy.
-Many submit H-1B lottery registration (minimal effort) while preparing an O-1 petition as backup if not selected.
-If selected in the H-1B lottery, can proceed with H-1B.
-If not selected, can file O-1.
-Having an O-1 petition prepared provides certainty even if the H-1B lottery doesn't work out.
+Yes, you can pursue a dual-track strategy.
+Many applicants submit their H-1B lottery registration (a simple process) while preparing an O-1 petition as a backup.
+If selected in the H-1B lottery, you can proceed with it.
+If not selected, you can file for O-1.
+Having an O-1 petition prepared gives you certainty, even if the H-1B lottery doesn’t work out.

 How much does O-1 cost compared to H-1B?